 Brook gets it wrong on Chernobyl, too.
 He states: "The credible literature (WHO, IAEA) puts the total Chernobyl death toll at less than 60."
 However the studies he is referring to do not estimate a death toll of less than 60.
 He is referring to reports by the UN Chernobyl Forum and the World Health Organisation in 2005-06 which estimate up to 4000 eventual deaths among the higher-exposed Chernobyl populations and an additional 5000 deaths among populations exposed to lower doses in Belarus, the Russian Federation and Ukraine.
 (The Chernobyl Forum includes UN agencies such as the IAEA, UNSCEAR, and WHO.)

 Still Brook is adamant that "nuclear power is the safest energy option".
 Safer than wind and solar?
 He could only arrive at that conclusion by using the nuclear industry's methodology: only consider accidents at nuclear power plants rather than accidents across the energy chain; understate the death toll from accidents by several orders of magnitude; only consider accidents rather than routine emissions; and ignore the greatest hazard associated with nuclear power — its repeatedly demonstrated connection to WMD proliferation (most recently with North Korea's use of an "experimental power reactor" to produce plutonium for weapons).

-Even so Brook wrote an ABC opinion piece in December 2011 which states that "no-one was killed by radioactivity from the event" and is silent on the problem of long-term cancer deaths from exposure to radioactive fallout [see here for a recent estimate of the long-term cancer death toll, ~5,000].
+Brook wrote an ABC opinion piece in December 2011 which states that "no-one was killed by radioactivity" from Fukushima and is silent on the problem of long-term cancer deaths from exposure to radioactive fallout [see here for a recent estimate of the long-term cancer death toll, ~5,000].